thejudge22/linkwarden-html-bookmarks-converter/README.md

 This simple web tool converts a JSON export file from [Linkwarden](https://linkwarden.app/) into a standard Netscape Bookmark HTML file, suitable for importing into browsers or other bookmark managers.

 The conversion process happens entirely within your web browser using JavaScript.
 Your JSON file is **not** uploaded to any server.
-I

 ## Features